bangden07/WebSite3/content/posts/ShareMailbox.md

 description: 'Guide on how to recreate Content Organizer in SharePoint Online with the use of PowerAutomate'
 ---

-Content Organizer is a feature in SharePoint that allows end user to create rules that will help the team automatically organize their files based on the conditions/rules that was created.
+Content Organizer is a feature in SharePoint that allows the end-user to create rules that will help the team automatically organize their files based on the conditions/rules that were created.

 Since in SharePoint Online the “Incoming Email” feature that we enjoy in SharePoint 2016, 2013, 2010 is no longer available.
 This guide will show you how to recreate that feature through the use of Power Automate in SharePoint Online.

 ## Create shared mailbox

-First we will a shared mailbox in M365/O365 that we can use in our PowerAutomate later
+First, we will a shared mailbox in M365/O365 that we can use in our PowerAutomate later

 - Let go to our Admin Center